wso2/docs-is/en/includes/guides/authentication/app-native-authentication/configure-advanced-app-native-settings.md

-# Add advanced app-native configurations
+# Configure advanced app-native settings

 Follow the guides below to discover advanced configurations for app-native authentication.